ConnectPre-built tools

 The payload is similar to the one used for the configuration API, but it excludes the prop_name field since the goal of this call is to reload and retrieve the new set of props, not to configure a specific one.

-Using the Add Single Row component for Google Sheets as an example, the request payload would look like this:
+Using the Add Single Row action for Google Sheets as an example, the request payload would look like this:

 {